Liampeel/TranslateApp/README.md

 Run the project in Android Studio and it should build, it may requre that the app is cleaned and rebuilt before it runs

-If there are still errors then be sure to click `file -> Invalidate Caches / Restart... -> Invalidate and Restart`
+If there are still errors then be sure to click `file -> Invalidate Caches / Restart... -> Invalidate and Restart` on the Android Studio IDE

 ## Wiki